Complaints Policy & Process

-Each identified responsible party will investigate the complaint within 48 hours, and any remedial action will be logged.
+Each identified responsible party will investigate the complaint.
+Any remedial action will be logged.

 Stage Four: Complaint Outcome

-Each identified responsible party will send a follow-up letter or electronic email to the complainant within 48 hours of receiving the complaint, outlining the complaint details, remedial action being taken by the responsible parties and a timeline for completion.
+Each identified responsible party will send a follow-up letter or electronic email to the complainant, outlining the complaint details, remedial action being taken by the responsible parties and a timeline for completion.